Eschatologue/CM_wiki/docs/spells/5th-level.md

 When the cylinder appears, each creature in it must make a Constitution Saving Throw, taking 4d10 radiant damage on a failed save, or half as much damage on a successful one.
 A creature must also make this Saving Throw whenever it ends its turn in the cylinder.

-If you're within 60 feet of the cylinder, you can move it up to 60 feet as a bonus action on your turn.
+If you're within 60 feet of the cylinder, you can move it up to 60 feet as a :rsc-bonus-action: **Bonus Action** on your turn.

 ### Destructive Wave
 *5th-level evocation*